 Is the ground positive or negative on a welder?

-To answer this question requires a look at the terms grounding and work lead.
+Answer this question requires a look at the terms grounding and work lead.
 They are often used interchangeably, but this would be a huge mistake to do.
-They are very different and mistaking them from the same thing can be very dangerous.
+They are very different and mistaking them for the same thing can be very dangerous.

 The most common sources of power for welding will have a positive stud and a negative stud.
 You attach your cable leading to the electrode to one of these and then connect a cable leading to a work-lead clamp on the other one.

 Determining which polarity is required will answer this question for you.
-The polarity requirement of the type of welding you perform will run from either the positive or negative stud, and the other one gets the ground.
+The polarity requirement of the type of welding you perform will run from either the positive or negative stud, and the other one gets grounded.

 Side Note: When you’re looking at welding equipment, it is critical to remember that the work lead does not actually ground anything.
 You must ground your equipment to guard against shock.